 K702 Doctoral Composition Document I (0 cr.)
 Movement of chamber music written during a week-long examination period.

 K703 Doctoral Composition Document II (0 cr.)
 Setting of a given text during a 24-hour period.

 Doctoral composition majors enroll in K702 and K703 and complete these requirements during their first two semesters of enrollment.
-For doctoral composition minors, these requirements serve as the written qualifying exam in composition and are done after coursework is completed.
+For doctoral composition minors, these requirements serve as the written qualifying exam in composition and are done either near the end of coursework or after coursework is completed.
 Minors do not enroll in K702-3, however.

 Following is the procedure for completing the 7-day (K702) and 24-hour (K703) pieces.
 The procedure differs in a few places for [Majors] and [Minors], as indicated.

 - [Majors] Set up the major field Advisory Committee by reading this information on Advisory Committees and completing an Advisory Committee request form.

 - [Minors] Formally declare your minor field representative in Composition prior to starting the exam.